probablySophie/obsidian-stuff/README.md

 <summary><code>lucide-generator.sh</code></summary>

 [Go There!](./lucide-generator.sh)
 > A bash script that will take a set of [Lucide](https://lucide.dev) icons and make an Obsidian CSS snippet that'll let you use those icons in your Obsidian callouts (providing Obsidian has the icon).
-It'll also make you a markdown document showing off all the new callouts!
+> It'll also make you a markdown document showing off all the new callouts!
+> The colours *should* also be respectful of theme changes, as they reference internal colour variables like `--color-red`
+>
+> The custom callouts are in the form `[!custom-ICONNAME-COLOUR]`, with the icon name not containing any dashes, and the order being important :)
 >
 > `> [!custom-cat-purple]`
 > <img src="meta/Example custom callout.png">